-The assignment of VMs to cores in a multicore processor is highly flexible.
+The assignment of VMs to cores in a multi-core processor is highly flexible.
 Several VMs can access one core, or, vice versa, one VM can tap into the computing power of several cores.
-Due to the minimalistic Type-1 Hypervisor it takes maximal advantage of hardware virtualization extensions.
+Due to the minimalistic Type-1 Hypervisor, it takes maximal advantage of hardware virtualization extensions.

-Having separate VMs for isolated functions, COQOS Hypervisor SDK provides the benefit that functional disruptions cannot affect systems in other VM.
+Having separate VMs for isolated functions, COQOS Hypervisor SDK provides the benefit that functional disruptions cannot affect systems in other VMs.
 This architecture simplifies the challenge of high functional safety.
 The hypervisor is designed from the ground up for supporting applications with high requirements in terms of safety and security.